New US sanctions target workarounds that let Russia get Western tech for war

 Putin wants the Arctic LNG 2 project to produce more liquefied natural gas and make Russia a bigger player in the energy market.
 In July, Putin visited the LNG site in Russia’s far north and said it would have a positive impact on “the entire economy.”

-The U.S. package includes sanctions on several Turkish and Russian companies that the State Department says help Moscow source U.S. and European electronic components — such as computer chips and processors — that can be used in civilian and military equipment.
+The U.S. package includes sanctions on several Turkish, Finnish and Russian companies that the State Department and Treasury say help Moscow source U.S. and European electronic components — such as computer chips and processors — which the U.S. says ended up in weapons used by Russia.

+Treasury sanctioned what it called “a Finland-based network” that sent a wide range of electronics into Russia, including cameras for drones and lithium batteries.
+Finland is a European Union member that supports sanctions on Russia and the most recent to join NATO.

-The department also is targeting Turkish companies that have provided ship repair services to a company affiliated with Russia’s Ministry of Defense.
+The State Department also is targeting Turkish companies that have provided ship repair services to a company affiliated with Russia’s Ministry of Defense.

 Before the war, O’Brien said, Russia imported up to 90% of its electronics from countries that are part of the Group of 7 wealthy democracies, but sanctions have dropped that figure closer to 30%.

-Note: This story has been corrected to show that Secretary of State Antony Blinken’s first name was misspelled.